 - 200 g (7 oz) vegan condensed milk

-- 200 g (7 oz) full-fat canned coconut milk, or coconut cream, *see recipe notes
+- 200 g (7 oz) chilled full-fat canned coconut milk thick part from top of the can only, or coconut cream *see note 3

 - 1 tablespoon vanilla extract